Facts4Life in Action

 Used successfully as evidence of an intervention for the GHLL Mental Health Champion application

 Next steps: F4L mental health activities to be delivered within vertical tutor groups in years 7 – 11.
-In 2018-19 core programme will be delivered to year 7 across 7 lessons.
+The core programme will be delivered to year 7 across 7 lessons.

 Newent Community School